 4. Use CLI tool for deployment

-Before the first deployment you have to set the evironment variables.
+Before the first deployment, you have to set the environment variables.

 BUNNY_API contains the API key from the general settings,

 BUNNY_API_STORAGE the API key from the edge storage.

 BUNNY_PULL_ZONE contains the name of the edge storage and the pull zone.
 In this case, it is both

 After running the pipeline (or the bash script) your website file should be visible in the edge storage and the website should be up and running.